masyl/isomaton/doc/roadmap.md

 - DONE: Bug: Water and dirt blocks are generated one over the other and alternate during display
 - FIXED: Bug: Grass has disapeared
+- DONE: Added a Smaller "sidekick" entity
+- DONE: Brought back animated and tweened movements of blocks between each steps
+- DONE: Remove dependency on jQuery for the isograph
+- DONE: Animated transitions using jstween instead of jquery: http://jstween.blogspot.com/

 - Bug: Actors can walk into each-others
+- Actors dont walk on water
 - Blocks for material and entities have a directions.
 When actors move, they change their directions.
-- Actors dont walk on water

 ## Upcomming Releases